 The 1200-hour internship is the culminating experience in the school psychology program.
 It provides an intensive, supervised training experience in which interns put the knowledge, skills, and attitudes learned during their training program into practice while continuing to develop and expand upon those abilities.
 The internship year is a broad-based, individualized experience that provides an opportunity to work with a variety of children, parents, teachers, support staff, and administrators.
 Interns are exposed to a variety of educational meetings, programs, workshops, resources, and conferences through their internship sites.
 Monthly class seminars supplement the supervised training experience.
 (All course work completed and faculty approval) (Enrollment in this course requires permission from the department offering the course.)
 Internship (Fall, Spring, Summer).

 To be considered for admission to the MS program in school psychology, candidates must fulfill the following requirements:

-Have a minimum of 18 semester hours of course work in behavioral sciences with a grade of B (3.0) or better.
+Have completed at least 18 semester hours of course work in behavioral sciences with a grade of B (3.0) or better.

 Have completed prerequisite undergraduate courses in general psychology, elementary statistics, child or developmental psychology, and abnormal psychology.